pr0me/binaryninja-api/docs/dev/concepts.md

 Memory permissions at the segment or section level directly influence how the linear sweep analysis operates:
 - **Executable Segments:** Segments marked as executable ([SegmentExecutable](https://api.binary.ninja/binaryninja.enums-module.html#binaryninja.enums.SegmentFlag)) allow the linear sweep to interpret the region as code, enabling function creation and disassembly.
-- **Non-Executable Segments:** If a segment is marked as non-executable, the linear sweep will refrain from creating functions within that region.
-If the initial segment analysis is incorrect or is changed at runtime and you want to mirror that, you can [override](../guide/index.md#memory-map) it by creating a new section.
+- **Non-Executable Segments:** If a segment is marked as non-executable, linear sweep will not create functions within that region.
+If the initial segment analysis is incorrect, or is changed at runtime and you want to mirror that, you can [override](../guide/index.md#memory-map) it by creating a new section.
 - **Read-Only vs Read-Write Sections:** Sections with [ReadOnlyCodeSectionSemantics](https://api.binary.ninja/binaryninja.enums-module.html#binaryninja.enums.SectionSemantics) allow for the creation of functions, while any other semantics will not.

 By modifying memory permissions, you can guide Binary Ninja's linear sweep analysis to more accurately analyze a given binary.